 \section{The Riemannian curvature of spacetime}

-We summarize the results about the Gaussian and geodesic curvatures of the Jacobi metric, a Riemannian metric obtained by projecting the spacetime metric over the directions of its Killing vectors.
+We summarize the results about the Gaussian and geodesic curvatures of the Jacobi metric, a Riemannian metric obtained by projecting the spacetime metric over surfaces of constant energy and constant momentum.
 We are going to use the Riemannian geometric approach proposed in \cite{Arganaraz:2021fwu} and the general results for the curvatures of the Jacobi metric presented in \cite{Bermudez-Cardenas:2024bfi}, where the particular case $g_{tt}=f(r),g_{rr}=1/g(r), g_{\theta\theta}=h(r)$ and $g_{\phi\phi}=h(r)\sin^{2}(\theta)$ was analyzed.
-We are going to generalize the results of \cite{Bermudez-Cardenas:2024bfi} to general metrics of the type:
+We are going to generalize the results of \cite{Bermudez-Cardenas:2024bfi} to metrics of the type:

-The Jacobi metric obtained by projecting the metric \eqref{staticm:1} on the directions of the Killing vector $\partial_t$ \footnote{A more conceptual way of seeing it is that the projection is made over surfaces of constant energy.} is given by
+The Jacobi metric obtained by the dimensional reduction of \eqref{staticm:1} along the Killing vector\footnote{A more conceptual way of seeing it is that the projection is made over surfaces of constant energy.} $\partial_t$ is given by

 where $g_{ij}$ is a a $3$-dimensional Riemannian metric\footnote{If we use spherical coordinates $i,j=r,\theta,\phi$}.
-The metric \eqref{jmstatic:1}, when restricted to the equatorial plane becomes a two dimensional metric and therefore is defined over a $2$ dimensional surface $S$.
-Due to the fact that the metric \eqref{jmstatic:1} is conformally invariant, the Gaussian curvature $\mathcal{K}$ can be easily calculated.
+The metric \eqref{jmstatic:1}, when restricted to the equatorial plane, becomes a two dimensional metric and therefore is defined over a $2$- dimensional surface $S$.
+When the metric \eqref{jmstatic:1} is conformally flat, which is the case when spherically symmetric spacetimes are considered, the Gaussian curvature $\mathcal{K}$ can be easily calculated \cite{Gibbons:2015qja,Bermudez-Cardenas:2024bfi}.
 The surface $S$ has intrinsic curvature that is measured by the Gaussian curvature, which measures how far $S$ is from being flat.
-In general, it is difficult to determine the sign of $\mathcal{K}$, however there are particular cases, such as null circular orbits, the so called light rings, where it can be done \cite{Cunha:2022nyw,Qiao:2022jlu,Qiao:2022hfv}, then the curvature $\mathcal{K}$ can be used to study the stability of a trajectory.
-Similarly, the geodesic curvature is an intrinsic quantity that measures how far, a curve defined over $S$, is of being a geodesic.
+In general, it is difficult to determine the sign of $\mathcal{K}$.
+However, there are particular cases, such as null circular orbits, the so called light rings, where it can be done \cite{Cunha:2022nyw,Qiao:2022jlu,Qiao:2022hfv}, then the curvature $\mathcal{K}$ can be used to study the stability of a trajectory.
+Similarly, the geodesic curvature measures how far, a curve defined over $S$, is of being a geodesic.
 If the geodesic curvature vanishes over a curve, then that curve is a geodesic.
 Certainly, if the surface $S$ is a sphere, then the vanishing of the geodesic curvature leads to the existence of circular orbits.\\ The Jacobi metric \eqref{jmstatic:1} can be rewritten

 where $i,j=r,\theta,\phi$.
 Because of spherical symmetry we can assume $\theta=\pi/2$, thereby obtaining a two dimensional Riemannian metric, whose Gaussian curvature is given by